bowman2001/perplexdoc/content/site/home/l_images.md

 id: l3
 ---

-Store [images](/doc/basic/image) and [figures](/doc/shortcode/figure) together with your Markdown content if they are page-specific or as global assets to use them throughout your whole site.
+Store [images](/doc/basic/image) locally together with the Markdown content they belong to.

-Let Hugo and Perplex handle the various sizes for an optimal resolution on all screens.
+Let Hugo and Perplex handle the generation of all the various sizes for their optimal screen resolution.

-Initial image processing time on Netlify for around 120 images on this site: {$&approx; 45s}.
+Initial image processing time on Netlify for around 120 original images on this site &approx; {$60sec} --- then cached.
 {.p-small}